 West OcalaBy this period, Ocala was beginning to expand outside of its original city limits.
 The majority of African American residents began to settle west of the downtown core.
 Several rail lines ran north-south and east-west through the neighborhood.
 Ocala's main east-west thoroughfare, Broadway (now Silver Springs Boulevard), was the commercial heart of downtown.
 The street was home to many of Ocala's most prosperous African American businessmen and leaders.

 African American Commercial EnterprisesDespite a few setbacks, Ocala was experiencing a growth in population, visitation, and commercial and agricultural interests.
 Some of Ocala's most distinguished African Americans lived, went to school, and worked in West Ocala.
 In 1881, F.P.
 Gadsden organized the Ocala Bazaar, which was located on South Magnolia Street near the courthouse.
-The Ocala Bazaar became the largest store of its kind in Ocala, at one point employing 20 clerks to serve both both African American and Caucasian customers.
+The Ocala Bazaar became the largest store of its kind in Ocala, at one point employing 20 clerks to serve both both black and white customers.
 In 1888, Gadsden was elected City Treasurer and Tax Collector and served for four years.
 In 1903, he was elected to City Council.
 Gadsden made his home in West Ocala in a large home in the 400 block.

-In 1891, West Ocala residents celebrated a historical event when the Metropolitan Realty and Investment Company was organized by Mr. Gadsden with several partners.
+In 1891, West Ocala residents celebrated a historic event when the Metropolitan Realty and Investment Company was organized by Mr. Gadsden with several partners.
 It was the first African American corporation to be granted a charter by the State of Florida.
 The company was originally a building loan corporation but later added a realty investment company.